Korndörfer autotransformer starter: Operation

 The Korndorfer starter can be used manually.
-Newer devices provide full automatic operation, which in addition would have: triple-pole line contactor (switch), start contactor, running contactor, three single-pole overload relays, autotransformer with a set tap-changing links, a suitable timer, and start and stop pushbuttons.
+Newer devices provide fully automatic operation, which in addition would have: triple-pole line contactor (switch), start contactor, running contactor, three single-pole overload relays, autotransformer with a set tap-changing links, a suitable timer, and start and stop pushbuttons.

 If all switches are open the motor is completely disconnected from the three-phase network.

 To start the motor, first the switches 1 and 2 are closed.
 This supplies the motor a lower voltage from the autotransformer.
 The lower voltage limits the input current to the initially stationary motor, which accelerates.
 The torque of the motor is also lowered.

 The motor continues to increase its speed until the motor torque and the load torque balance each other and a steady speed is achieved.
 At this stage switch 2 is opened and momentarily the motor is supplied by even lower voltage, because the windings of the autotransformer act as inductors connected in series with motor.
 This time is short - just enough to disconnect the switch 1 and engage switch 3, which connects the full voltage to the motor.
 Further increase in speed begins and motor reaches its full rated speed.